Assault and Battery Miami

 Gallardo attorneys know the criminal laws and the judicial system, which is why they work hard on every case.
 They will work with you and the prosecutor to try to negotiate the best outcome.

 Any judicial record can influence your life.
-That is why our attorneys take personal care with each of their clients to get the best possible results.
+That is why our assault and battery lawyers take personal care with each of their clients to get the best possible results.

 Gallardo Law Firm provides representation to individuals facing criminal charges in South Florida.
 We understand the agony and mental pressure that an accused person of crime experiences, not only the person charged, but the family as well.
 We will help you with the highest quality representation.